 OccasionDescription

-In-person meetingsWhen meeting someone face-to-face, present a concise overview of who you are, what you do, and why it would be beneficial to them.
+In-person meetingsWhen you meet someone in face-to-face, start by offering a concise summary of who you are, what you do and why it would be useful to them.
 This could be at a networking event, a job interview, or any other situation in which you want to make connections.

-Social media platformsWith social media becoming increasingly important for businesses of all sizes, you want to ensure your profile stands out.
-A succinct elevator statement can aid in drawing in prospective customers and investors and guarantee they grasp what your business has to offer.
+Social media platformsWith social media now a key part of every business, big or small, you want to make sure your profile grabs people’s attention.
+A well-written elevator statement can help you attract potential customers and investors, and make sure they know exactly what your business has to offer.

 At its core, an elevator pitch is meant to be concise and engaging.
 Knowing when to use it will ensure that it has the desired impact when delivered in the right situation.